heron/heron_simulator/README.md

 When simulating multiple Herons, their transform frames are connected via the *utm* frame.
 Technically, this frame could be used to visualize the Herons but, due to its globalness, it can be difficult to find the Herons in the visualization.

-In any transform frame, all the Heron's can be controlled via RViz.
+In any transform frame, all the Herons can be controlled via RViz.
 You will have to add RobotModel and InteractiveMarker to RViz for each Heron.

 ## Topics

 When running the simulation, a custom namespace can be set to prefix all the transform frames and topic names.
-An empty namespace can be used however, when using an empty namespace, the thruster topics used by *uuv_simulator* will be placed under the *heron* namespace.
+An empty namespace can be used but, when doing so, the thruster topics used by *uuv_simulator* will be placed under the *heron* namespace.
 This means that an empty namespace and a *heron* namespace cannot be used at the same time.

 The simulated Heron uses the same control topics as the actual Heron.
 Simulation uses the heron_controller package to control itself.
 Prefix the topic names below with the simulation's custom namespace.
   - Simply publish on the *cmd_course*, *cmd_wrench*, *cmd_helm* to use it
   - To publish directly to the thrusters, publish on *cmd_drive*

-Due to using a custom namespace, a change was made to the *heron_bringup* package:
-  - Only difference can be found in the calibrate_compass script, to use the correct topics

 ## Sensors

 The Heron has two primary sensors: GPS and IMU.
-The simulation uses the corresponding libhector plugins as well as the magnetometer plugin.
+The simulation uses the corresponding hector_gazebo plugins as well as the magnetometer plugin.

 When calibrating the magnetometer (using the *calibrate_compass* script in *heron_bringup* package), the environment variable ROBOT_NAMESPACE must be set to the robot's namespace.

-Since the EKF Sensor processing node does not expect the robot to teleport (i.e. have its pose drastically change abruptly), the Heron's odometry will lag behind if you move the Heron using Gazebo's move/rotate tools.
+Since the EKF Sensor processing node does not expect the robot to teleport (i.e. have its pose drastically change suddenly), the Heron's odometry will lag behind if you move the Heron using Gazebo's move/rotate tools.

 ### Sensor Topics: